kotlin-magazine/kotlin-magazine/articles/ios_developers_on_kotlin_multiplatform.md

 > Appreciating cross-platform code, we faced hurdles with KMP SDK.
 It inflated our iOS SDK size, making distribution problematic.
 Runtime crashes were tough to debug.
 For adoption, it should compile without needing a support library.
 KMP’s framework requirement, closed-source binary limits, and generated types like KotlinIterator and KotlinShort, which bloat the binary and complicate integration with other KMP apps, were significant concerns.
 > &mdash; <cite>Luke Davis</cite>

+> KMP might seem like a great solution on paper, but its promise falls short without a good strategy to get iOS developers to embrace and join the development.
+Not having iOS developers on board might lead to a slower development process. iOS devs should also be part of the planning for what KMP should include.
+> &mdash; <cite>José Jeria</cite>